-The central nervous system (CNS) includes the brain and spinal cord.3 Both malignant and benign CNS tumors may occur and both are capable of causing damage that is often disabling and sometimes fatal.
+The central nervous system (CNS) includes the brain and spinal cord.3 Both malignant and benign CNS tumors are capable of causing damage that is often disabling and sometimes fatal.
 The major distinction is how readily they spread and whether they can be removed and not come back.
 About 71% of childhood CNS tumors are malignant.
 Although the Georgia Comprehensive Cancer Registry started collecting data on benign CNS tumors in 2004, the current report discusses only malignant tumors.

-CNS tumors are the second largest category of cancer in children, constituting about 17% of all cancers diagnosed in U.S. children under the age of twenty.
-Survival for children with CNS cancer is poorest among infants but improves with increasing age.
-U.S. five-year relative survival rates have improved over time to 72%.
+CNS tumors are the second largest category of cancer in children, constituting about 17% of all cancers in U.S. children under the age of twenty.
+Survival for children with CNS cancer is poorest among infants but improves with age.
+U.S. five-year relative survival rates have improved over time to 73%.